-I would like to take you on a tour of Rome, my favorite city in the world.
+Let’s talk about all things to do in Rome, let me take you on a proper tour to Rome, one of my favourite cities in the world.
 Although I’ve only been there three times so far, it’s a beautiful city with a rich history and looks like one large museum.
 Everything you see probably meant something in the past and was a part of a bigger picture.

 1. Colosseum, Foro Romano, Palatino

-If you want to see Rome from a hill, go to Palatino which is just a stone’s throw away from the Foro Romano, offers a spectacular view – one I can highly recommend!
+If you want to see Rome from a hill, go to Palatino which is just a short walk from Foro Romano and offers a spectacular view.
+Palatino is one of Rome’s seven hills, it contains ruins of imperial palaces and was considered the birthplace of the city.

 Near to the Colosseum, there is „Altare della Patri“ -memorial of the Vittorio Emanuele II., there are stairs on the right side.
 They say if you walk up the stairs three times in a row, you become a millionaire.
 On the top of it there is a small church where a lot of weddings take place and there is one of the best views in Rome.